In Their Own Words.

 Pet Death Doula Training Program

-Heart-centered training for supporting companion animals and the families who love them through decline, euthanasia decisions, rituals, legacy, and grief.
+Compassionate training for supporting companion animals and the families who love them through decline, euthanasia decisions, ritual, legacy, and grief.

 View Program